 Helpers make a great contribution on the farm and we are very grateful to them for their practical help, cultural exchange and the many friendships that have resulted from stays.
 Because of the permaculture focus of the farm, many Chestnut Farm helpers are specifically interested in learning more about permaculture, however all are welcome to apply.

 Full details are available on request, but here are some common questions answered:

-- Steve usually works with you for the first two days, to get a sense of your skills, knowledge, work ethic and standard of finish.
+- Steve often works with you for the first two days, to get a sense of your skills, knowledge, work ethic and standard of finish.
 There are jobs for all levels of ability, so no need to be a tradesperson – although tradies are very welcome! 🙂

 - We all eat together; omnivore diet, often vegetarian.
 Alcohol is BYO.
 If you have a special diet, you may need to partially self-cater.
 This needn’t be a barrier – email or call and let’s chat about how to make it workable for everyone.

 - Cooking & washing dishes are shared between all household members, because we are functioning as a shared house.
 As per Australian WWOOFing guidelines, helpers do not undertake general household duties as their main role, but you are responsible for keeping your room clean, putting laundry in the basket, taking turns cooking, doing dishes, etc.

 - Workers are responsible for looking after tools, wearing safety equipment, asking questions when not sure (there’s no such thing as a dumb question!) and showing initiative